cdktf/cdktf-provider-gitlab/docs/projectVariable.go.md

 - *Type:* interface{}

 Whether the variable is treated as a raw string.

-Default: false.
 When true, variables in the value are not expanded.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/gitlabhq/gitlab/17.8.0/docs/resources/project_variable#raw ProjectVariable#raw}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/gitlabhq/gitlab/17.9.0/docs/resources/project_variable#raw ProjectVariable#raw}

 ---